-Why primary
+Why primary care?

-care?
+High-quality primary care provides comprehensive person-centered, relationship-based care.

-High-quality primary care provides comprehensive person-centered, relationship-based care that considers the needs and preferences of individuals, families, and communities.
+Primary care is unique in that it is designed for everyone to use throughout their lives from healthy children to older adults.

-Primary care is unique in health care in that it is designed for everyone to use throughout their lives -from healthy children to older adults with multiple comorbidities and people with disabilities.
-Significant investment in primary care is critical to maintaining access to affordable, quality health care in Vermont primary care ont priority
+Significant investment in primary care is critical to maintaining access to affordable, quality health care in Vermont